Warning about suspicious screens in PC Banking

 More and more, it appears hackers are focusing directly on the end-user in terms of computer fraud.
 This is why we see it as our duty to support you as much as possible regarding your security when you use PC Banking.
 Above all, be aware of the following:

-- When you log in to PC Banking, BNP Paribas Fortis only asks you for an M1 signature (red button on the card reader).
+- When you log in to PC Banking, BNP Paribas Fortis only asks you for an I signature (red button on the card reader).

-- An M2 signature (blue button) is only ever requested in order to confirm a transaction.
+- An S signature (blue button) is only ever requested in order to confirm a transaction.
 Furthermore, the request for an M2 signature is only made as a result of a transaction that you have requested or placed yourself.
-Any other request for a signature is immediately suspicious
+Any other request for an M2-signature is immediately suspicious.

 More on the golden rules for secure internet banking